 When those voices pop up to tell you that you’re not good enough, that you suck, that you’re wasting you’re time, that you’re too busy for this, or that you should be further along by now — spray ’em with Windex.
 I’m pretty sure NOTHING can survive that shit. 😉

 YOUR peeps, not anyone else’s.
-The ones who love (or hate) Harry Potter, who love (or hate) fancy handbags, the peeps who love (or hate) handlebar mustaches and the latest coldbrew coffees.
+The ones who love (or hate) Harry Potter (see: my magic school for entrepreneurs), who love (or hate) fancy handbags, the peeps who love (or hate) handlebar mustaches and the latest coldbrew coffees.
 YOUR peeps.
 It’s time you found ’em.